ShuklaLab/ShuklaLab.github.io/index.md

 ---

 ## Research
-Shukla Lab aims in developing Machine Learning (ML) / Artificial Intelligence (AI) based computational methods for in silico biomarker discovery and patients’ stratification in inflammatory diseases, cancer and multimorbidity via exploiting high-throughput omics, clinical and healthcare data.
+Shukla Lab aims in developing:
+* Machine Learning (ML) / Artificial Intelligence (AI) based computational methods for in silico biomarker discovery and patients’ stratification in inflammatory diseases, cancer and multimorbidity via exploiting high-throughput omics, clinical and healthcare data.
 For more details regarding software and tools developed from our lab please see our [Github repository](https://github.com/ShuklaLab).
+* Positive Pedagogy based learning & teaching (L&T) methods for cross-disciplinary and inter-disciplinary subjects taught in a multi-disciplinary course environment in higher education (HE) sector.

 ## Principal Investigator